revbayes/revbayes.github.io/developer/implement_distributions.md

     ```

     This adds the distribution to the workspace.
-Without this step, the betaBinomial will not be added to the revlanguage.
+Without this step, the beta binomial distribution will not be added to the revlanguage.

     **Note:** Depending on the kind of distribution, you may need to change `Natural` to a different type (e.g. `Probability`, `Real`, `RealPos`, etc.).

     After registering your distribution, you are ready to test your code.

 5. Before pushing your changes, you should ensure your code is working properly.

     There are multiple ways to do this, so use your best judgment.
 As a best practice, you should first compile it to ensure there are no errors.
 Once it compiles with no problems, you can test in various ways (e.g. run each individual function within the new Beta Binomial distribution in R, then run the Binomial distribution with a Beta prior in Rev and see if the output matches).
+For more information, see the section of this Developer's Guide entitled 'Testing/Validating'.

     After ensuring your code runs properly, you are ready to add it to the git repo.
 We recommend reading through the [Git Workflow Best Practices]({{ site.baseurl }}{% link developer/git-flow.md %}) section of the Developer's guide before pushing.